rluu/flashcards/README.md

 java -jar target/flashcards-1.0-SNAPSHOT.jar server config.yml
 ```

+#### SSH Port Forwarding
-4. To access the guest virtual machine from the host machine, you can use ssh port forwarding as follows.
+To access the guest virtual machine from the host machine, you can use ssh port forwarding as follows.
 There may be a better solution, but for now, this is a work-around.

 1) From the host machine, navigate to the project top-level directory.